seanbao/mnemonas/docs/design-decisions.en.md

 ## Positioning

 MnemoNAS is a private NAS for self-hosted deployments.
-It prioritizes data ownership, recoverability, and a polished daily-use Web experience over a large enterprise feature checklist.
+It prioritizes data ownership, recoverability, and a polished daily-use Web experience over a large appliance feature checklist.

 Why MnemoNAS: